xyt6151/ESPLowPowerSensor/task-list.md

 Use this document to keep track of tasks that need to be done.
 Determine

 ## Unfinished tasks
-1. Add input validation for the interval parameter in addSensor()
-2. Add a method to change the operating mode after initialization: bool setMode(Mode newMode)
+1. Add a method to change the operating mode after initialization: bool setMode(Mode newMode)
-3. In runPerSensorMode(), use std::min_element to find the next wake time instead of iterating through the sensors twice
+2. In runPerSensorMode(), use std::min_element to find the next wake time instead of iterating through the sensors twice
-4. In goToSleep(), add a check to ensure sleepTime is not zero or negative
+3. In goToSleep(), add a check to ensure sleepTime is not zero or negative
-5. Add error handling for WiFi operations in wifiOff() and wifiOn()
+4. Add error handling for WiFi operations in wifiOff() and wifiOn()
-6. Set up unit testing framework (e.g., ArduinoUnit or AUnit)
+5. Set up unit testing framework (e.g., ArduinoUnit or AUnit)
-7. Write test cases for ESPLowPowerSensor class initialization
+6. Write test cases for ESPLowPowerSensor class initialization
-8. Implement tests for addSensor() method with various inputs
+7. Implement tests for addSensor() method with various inputs
-9. Create tests for run() method in both Per-Sensor and Single-Interval modes
+8. Create tests for run() method in both Per-Sensor and Single-Interval modes
-10. Develop mock functions for WiFi and sleep operations to test goToSleep(), wifiOn(), and wifiOff() methods
+9. Develop mock functions for WiFi and sleep operations to test goToSleep(), wifiOn(), and wifiOff() methods
-11. Write tests to verify correct behavior of runPerSensorMode() and runSingleIntervalMode()
+10. Write tests to verify correct behavior of runPerSensorMode() and runSingleIntervalMode()
-12. Implement edge case tests (e.g., adding many sensors, very short/long intervals)
+11. Implement edge case tests (e.g., adding many sensors, very short/long intervals)
-13. Set up Continuous Integration to run tests automatically on code changes
+12. Set up Continuous Integration to run tests automatically on code changes

 ## Finished tasks
 1. Create the basic library structure (header and source files)